 3. CT myelography or MRI spine

-If confirmation of a leak is required (i.e. intracranial imaging and/or symptoms not definitive), and/or localisation, further imaging is necessary.
+If confirmation of a leak is required (i.e. intracranial imaging and/or symptoms not definitive), and/or localization, further imaging is necessary.

 CT myelography is useful in identifying the location of CSF leak and presence of calcified disc protrusions or osteophytes.

-MRI of the spine is also useful, provided it is performed with fat-saturated T2 imaging allowing for the visualisation of accumulation of CSF in the epidural space.
-On T2 imaging reduced signal in the epidural space may also be seen but is subtle.
+MRI of the spine is also useful, provided it is performed with fat-saturated T2 imaging allowing for the visualization of accumulation of CSF in the epidural space.
+On T1 imaging reduced signal in the epidural space may also be seen but is subtle.